1.0" Extremely Fluorescent Hyalite Opal on Schorl - Nambia

 It has been mounted to an acrylic display base with mineral tack.

-Hyalite is a transparent to translucent variety of opal that typically bears a globular structure.
-An amorphous form of silica (SiO2), hyalite opal forms as a volcanic sublimate in volcanic or pegmatic rock and is thereby considered a mineraloid.
-It can be referred to as water opal, jalite, or even Muller's glass, named after the man who discovered it, Franz-Joseph Müller von Reichenstein.
-It has a hardness of 5.5–6 on the Mohs scale and exhibits conchoidal fracturing.
+Hyalite is a transparent to translucent variety of opal that commonly forms smooth, glassy globules or botryoidal coatings.
+An amorphous form of silica (SiO₂), hyalite is classified as a mineraloid and typically forms as a volcanic sublimate in volcanic or pegmatitic environments, where silica-rich vapors condense and solidify.
+It is also known as water opal, jalite, or Müller’s glass, named after its describer, Franz-Joseph Müller von Reichenstein.

 SOLD